Fch-3388/simple-chat-bot/README.md

 # simple-chat-bot
-simple chatbot to respond msg from clients of a book store
+simple book store chatbot used to respond clients msgs